dart-archive/vm_service_drivers/dart/tool/service.md

 3.13 | Class 'mixin' field now properly set for kernel transformed mixin applications.
 3.14 | Flag 'profile_period' can now be set at runtime, allowing for the profiler sample rate to be changed while the program is running.
 3.15 | Added `disableBreakpoints` parameter to `invoke`, `evaluate`, and `evaluateInFrame`.
+3.16 | Add 'getMemoryUsage' RPC and 'MemoryUsage' object.
+3.17 | Add 'Logging' event kind and the LogRecord class.

 [discuss-list]: https://groups.google.com/a/dartlang.org/forum/#!forum/observatory-discuss